Multiple birth: Iran

-In Iran, the Iranian government provides free housing to families that have birthed quintuplets.
+In Iran, the government provides free housing to families that have birthed quintuplets.

 United States

 A study by the U.S. Agency for Healthcare Research and Quality found that, in 2011, pregnant women covered by private insurance in the United States were older and more likely to have multiple gestation than women covered by Medicaid.

 Cultural aspects

 Certain cultures consider multiple births a portent of either good or evil.